-- October 6th - The draft financial plan document and a general overview presentation will be introduced to Council and the public. - October 20th - In-depth presentation of the significant elements of the Financial Plan to Council and the public including providing responses to Council questions brought forward since the introduction of the Financial Plan. - November 3rd - Final discussions and clarifications prior to proceeding with Financial Bylaw. - November 17th - The Financial Plan Bylaw is scheduled for introduction. - November 26th (tentative) - Financial Plan Open House where residents can learn more about the proposed budget. - December 3rd (tentative) - Committee of the Whole meeting where residents can provide feedback in person or in writing.
+- October 6th - The draft financial plan document and a general overview presentation was introduced to Council and the public. - October 20th - In-depth presentation of the significant elements of the Financial Plan was presented to Council and the public including providing responses to Council questions brought forward since Financial Plan Introduction. - November 3rd - Final discussions and clarifications were provided prior to proceeding with Financial Bylaw. - November 17th - City Council amended the Financial Plan and gave 1st and 2nd reading of the bylaw - November 26th - Financial Plan Open House where residents can learn more about the proposed budget. - December 1st - Committee of the Whole meeting where residents can provide feedback in person or in writing.